AIO-6 and BMW - Everything you need to know

 - Remote geofence alarms (optional)

-AIO-6 with BMW base and cameras
+AIO-6 with the BMW module and cameras

 Combining the AIO-6 with a dash-cam kit makes for a powerful duo packed with useful features, but installation requires connecting both the cameras and the power leads to the battery, as shown below: